-THE GRASS COUCH: New Title: SUPER NOVA
+THE GRASS COUCH: New Title: BEING MAUREEN

 Developed with The Directors Company in New York with Four Time Tony Nominee Tovah Feldshuh, and Broadway actors John Stanisci and Olivia Oguma, with Michael Parva directing.
 The readings were also produced by The Directors Company.